Step 1

 Test: Check whether saving, buying, filling a look, and moving items into your wardrobe feels natural.

-Test: Check whether the controls feel clear and reassuring.
+Test: Check whether the learning feels accurate, editable, and reassuring.

 Edit names, categories, colours, materials, brand, size, fit details, source links, clean product shots, planning visibility, usage stats, and fit observations.